 - Extended collaborations: Our hope is that through continuous communication with local non-profits, the OCE will be able to connect SU students and student organizations with multi-visit, sustained volunteer opportunities identified by the community.

 - Community-Engaged Learning: An element of the SU curriculum, the OCE aims to identify long-term partnerships of mutual benefit.
-These involve regular brainstorming meetings between community organizations and Southwestern University faculty and students as we work together to identify community needs that are also connected to the curriculum.
-This opens the door for new program or project ideas.
+These involve regular brainstorming meetings between community organizations, faculty and students as we work together to identify community needs that are also connected to the curriculum.

 Characteristics Of Good Partnerships